 How will my acid reflux affect my baby?

-Acid reflux won’t affect Your Baby in any way unless you’re adversely affected to the extent that you don’t eat enough and don’t get sufficient nutrients.
+Acid reflux won’t affect Your Child in any way unless you’re adversely affected to the extent that you don’t eat enough and don’t get sufficient nutrients.

 What can I do to help to make it stop?